GDSCJUET/.github/codeofconduct.md

 - Linguistic needs.
 - The University Year (fresher, sophomore, junior, senior, graduated).

-The community members may respectfully refer to each-other on a first name basis or their own linguistic variant of *bhaiya* or *didi*, whichever they find comfortable. **No member, senior or junior, should be reffered to as Sir/Ma'am.**
+The community members may respectfully refer to each-other on a first name basis or their own linguistic variant of *bhaiya* or *didi*, whichever they find comfortable. **No member, senior or junior, should be referred to as Sir/Ma'am.**

 ## Be Kind
 All the points stated in the code of conduct are based on a single fundamental rule of thumb: Being kind to others.
 As a member of the community, you are encouraged to follow etiquette that ensures kindness among the members of the community, such as: